devfercastro/country-app-backend/README.md

 ### 2. Get Country Information

 - **Endpoint**: `POST /api/country`
-- **Description**: Retrieves detailed information for a specific country based on its ISO2 code and country name, including population statistics, borders, and the country flag.
+- **Description**: Retrieves detailed information for a specific country based on its ISO2 code and country name, including population statistics (mostly until 2018), borders, and the country flag.
 - **Request Body**: The request body should include either the `iso2` or the `country` field.
 You can provide both fields, but at least one is required.
     ```json
     {